No innovation without representation: Examples of when innovation without representation was unnecessary

 Not all technology needs equal structural influence.
 Giving weight to the fact that one should not have to defend every decision they make to a large committee or formalized group (“Every time someone is moved to buy a fork or to sell a pencil sharpener"), it would be a distraction from important technological advances, as well as a misuse of resources, to poll everyone involved.
 Technology that is already developed without controversy is part of our social principle and not something where it is democratically necessary to go about evaluation for use in general life.
 The primary consideration of democratic innovation is for those instances that affect a large level and hold influences beyond ethnic value.

 "Rule by democratic elites is more democratic than thick democratic participation – in the sense that it is more likely, at least in theory, to protect civil liberties and minority rights."
-A great example is that the Bill of Rights, arguably one of the most important documents in American history, was developed by a group of experts who were looking out for the common goal of the majority population.
-A participatory democracy involving the consideration and opinions of everyone involved, at the time could have taken years to implement, as well as would have been more suited towards white, rich, land owners rather than the majority population.
+A great example is that the American Bill of Rights was developed by a group of experts who were looking out for the common goal of the majority population.
+A participatory democracy involving the consideration and opinions of everyone involved could have taken years to implement.

-Examples of when it was not implemented

-"The very existence of a commercial nuclear power industry is itself a consequence, neither of the nuclear science and engineering knowledge bases available in the 1950s, nor of a perceived need on the part of U.S. utilities for alternatives to coal, oil, and natural gas, but of deliberate federal policy decisions."
-Action was taken by the Truman and Eisenhower administrations, the Atomic Energy Commission, and the Congressional Joint Committee on Atomic Energy to commercialize nuclear technologies.
-This decision was made without consulting a greater scale of opinions specifically nuclear engineers related to outside sources.
-The currently functioning commercial nuclear power plants in the United States are light water reactors, which set the standard for size of power plants, and were the direct result of government funded facilities such as General Electric and Westinghouse.
-The current thirty-five year old commitment and billions of dollars of federal funds into nuclear and fusion research continues to grow as nuclear waste and more sustainable and egalitarian programs go unfunded.